cs3216/cs3216.github.io/coursework/facebook/index.md

 >
 > — Michael Lopp

 And here we come to a interesting part of this assignment.
-The following sectiions will deal exclusively with more advanced matters such as security, animation and AJAX.
+The following sections will deal exclusively with more advanced matters such as security, animation and AJAX.

 ### Security